hkasemir/splat/README.md

+# Study Buddy
+A React Native application (tested only for android, on my own device) that allows you to create decks of flash cards that you can use to study with!

+To run, simply clone the repo, install packages with `npm start` and follow instructions to run on your own device using the Expo app.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).